chrismaree/Energy-Consumption-Optimization-Management-Platform/Backend/README.md

 ## Production

-To run the server in production mode run
+To run the server in production mode run:

 ```bash
 # building the image